 The views are of the garden filled with flowers, the orchard, the medieval hamlet and the Monte Amiata.

-She has succeeded in creating a very happy and comfortable space which will have been prepared with great care for your arrival.
+She has succeeded in creating a happy and comfortable space which will have been prepared with great care for your arrival.
 The rooms are scented with a wonderful home fragrance, fresh flowers will have been put in the living room and on the terrace you will find a pot with fresh herbs from the vegetable garden.

 Amenities and services